PokumeKachi/SignalPlus/documentation/getting-started/introduction.md

 # Introduction

-When you require the module, it'll return a function, which you can use to create signals:
+When you require the module, it’ll return a function, which you can use to create signals:

 ```lua
 local Signal = require(script.SignalPlus)